 2.6.a.
-In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in blood blanking and transfusion medicine with either blood banking and transfusion medicine certification by the ABPath or qualifications judged acceptable to the Review Committee. ^(Core)
+In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in chemical pathology with either chemical pathology certification by the ABPath or qualifications acceptable to the Review Committee. ^(Core)